Leukemia Symptoms And Lessons: Is A Solution In Sight?

 A specific subtype of AML called acute promyelocytic leukemia (APL or AML M3) needs extra careful management.
 If regular chemotherapy drugs are used in patients with APL, blood may clot in an out-of-control way.
 Before this was known, patients sometimes died from treatment.

 CLL is a bone marrow disease that usually gets worse SLOWLY.
 Because of this, treatment options include watchful waiting, radiation therapy, chemotherapy, surgery, and targeted therapy.
-Despite improvements in treatment over the last 15 years, significant improvements in the survival of patients with CLL have not been confirmed.
+Despite improvements in treatment over the last 15 years, few offer significant improvements in the survival of patients with CLL.

 The treatment of cancer has been enhanced by biologics, such as monoclonal antibodies (MABS), that teach our body to fight it's own war against cancerous cells.
 MABS are also used to reduce some of the side effects associated with cancer treatments.